Anahita-ghloo/Self-controlled-and-Remote-controlled-robot/arduino code/README.md

-This Robot ha two mode : Self-controlled and Remote-controlled.
+This Robot has two modes : Self-controlled and Remote-controlled.

 Remote-controlled : In this mode, we can control the robot by using android app and Bluetooth.
-There are button for changing eye and mouth, and arrow keys for moving the robot.
-When You press the button, a command is send to the arduino via bluetooth communication.
+There are buttons for changing eyes and mouth, and arrow keys for moving the robot.
+When You press a button, a command is sent to the arduino via bluetooth communication.

 Self-controlled : In the center of arrow keys, there is an Auto/Remote button.
-By preing it You can shift between these two mode.
+By pressing it You can shift between these two modes.
 In Auto mode arrow keys are disabled and the robot will find its way by using Ultrasonic sensor.

-##### Note : The amount of delays are set based on the size and speed of my robot, so you may need to costomize it.
+##### Note : The amount of delays are set based on the size and the speed of my robot, so you may need to costomize it.

 Use following links to assemble the connections: